anabeeella/rock-paper-scissors/README.md

-# Rock, Paper, Scissors Game - README
+# Rock, Paper, Scissors Game ✊✌️🖐️ by @anabeeella

-## Introduction:
+## 📖 Introduction:

 Welcome to my enhanced Rock, Paper, Scissors game!
 This project originated from a freeCodeCamp(\*) course, and I've added several new styles to improve the user experience and interface.

-## Project Overview:
+## ✌️ Project Overview:

-This mini game allows users to play Rock, Paper, Scissors against the computer.
+This mini-game allows users to play Rock, Paper, and Scissors against the computer.
 With a focus on improving the visual appeal and user interaction, this project demonstrates how thoughtful design can enhance a classic game's enjoyment.

-## Creation Process:
+## ✨ Creation Process:

 ### Planning: